varnerlab/CHEME-1800-4800-Course-Repository-S23/examples/unit-3-examples/barrier_method/README.md

 \end{eqnarray}
 $$

-using a quadratic penalty method.
+using a barrier method.
 This example was reproduced from the [Mathematical Optimization course at Stanford](https://web.stanford.edu/group/sisl/k12/optimization/#!index.md).